 How often should I water?
 Water when soil is only slightly moist at a depth of 4 inches (about the length of your index finger) under the mulch so these top feeder roots remain moist and viable.
 The soil further down will remain more moist.
 Each season will change the frequency required to get water to that desired depth.
 In general, Spring may require watering once every two weeks, Summer once or twice a week, Fall once every two weeks, and Winter once a month.
 But your soil, your specific plants, and the weather will be the real determiners.
 Which is why when the air temperatures are over 100, we water more frequently.

 Forecast for 100+ for this coming Monday through Thursday Since last weekend’s torrid 113 degrees, air temperatures in my garden have been in the high 80s, and I’ve watered deeply every fourth day.
 With the current forecast for more than 100 degrees for this coming Monday through Thursday, I’ll water everything deeply on Sunday so it’s just ahead of the extreme heat.
 I'll water again on Wednesday, and again next Saturday.
 Each time, I’ll include sprinkling the tops and undersides of foliage as well as the root zones so leaves can absorb additional moisture, and any heat-loving pests like spider mites will be discouraged from settling in.
 I’ll also check the garden each evening to determine whether specific plants need extra water.
-My 9" long moisture meter (about $10 at Home Depot), will give me a more accurate reading of soil moisture levels so I don’t end up drowning my plants!
+My 9" long moisture meter (about $10 at Orchard Supply Hardware), will give me a more accurate reading of soil moisture levels so I don’t end up drowning my plants, assuming they need more water when in fact they don't!

 Mulch, Mulch, Mulch!
 And, of course, remember to maintain a 2-inch thick layer of mulch on top of the irrigated soil to lessen evaporation of that treasured water!